Huntingdon Life Sciences

 Contents

 HLS is the 3rd largest CRO in the world and the largest animal testing facility in Europe.
-The company provides full programs for agrochemicals like pesticides, herbicides, weed-killers and fertilizers.
+The company provides full programs for pesticides, herbicides, weed-killers and fertilizers.
 They also test detergents, tanning lotions, diet pills, food wrapping plastic, food additives, cosmetics and some pharmaceuticals.
 Viagra was tested at HLS.
 Olestra was a "fat free oil" that was found to be safe in animal tests but caused anal leakage in humans.
-HLS also tests controversial genetically modified organisms and has performed Xenotransplantation experiments.
-[3] An estimated 12,800 animals were killed in the process of testing Splenda.
-[4] See also Johnson & Johnson, section 1.3.
+HLS also tests controversial genetically modified organisms (GMO)s and has performed xenotransplantation (transplanting organs of one species into another).
+At any one period, approximately 70,000 animals are housed in HLS facilities.
+HLS kills an average of 500 animals per day.
+[3], [4] See also animal testing, section 3 on product (toxicity) testing.

 Facility information, progress reports & USDA-APHIS reports

-Animal cruelty investigations & reports
+Animal cruelty investigations & exposés

 Michelle Rokke: New Jersey